Snowflake-Labs/snowflake-rest-postman-demo/README.md

 ## Running Collections

 Now you are all set to run the collections using Postman.
 For demonstration purpose there is some data that you can use API inside [config](./config/) folder.
 Please check <https://learning.postman.com/docs/collections/running-collections/working-with-data-files/> to see how to use the data with Postman.

+There are few SQL statements in [check.sql](./check.sql) that you can try before and after the collection run to make sure all works.

+## References

+- Snowflake trial sign-up at <https://signup.snowflake.com/>
+- Demo sources used in this tutorial at <https://github.com/Snowflake-Labs/snowflake-rest-postman-demo>
+- Snowflake REST API Reference Documentation <https://docs.snowflake.com/en/developer-guide/snowflake-rest-api/snowflake-rest-api>
+- Snowflake Postman Public Workspace at <https://postman.com/snowflake/snowflake-public-workspace/collection/ot7drnh/snowflake-role-api>